If you have just been taken into care, this section gives you guidance and support

 You can also tell Ofsted at enquiries@ofsted.gov.uk

-Your participation officer, Emma, is here to make sure children and young people who are supported by BFfC have their voices and experiences heard, acknowledged and acted on.
-Contact Emma on 07885 822 491 or email her below, if you would like to find out more.
+Your participation officer, Francesca, is here to make sure children and young people who are supported by BFfC have their voices and experiences heard, acknowledged and acted on.
+Contact Francesca on 07885 822 491 or email her below, if you would like to find out more.

 Mind of My Own